cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 ### End-user X-Ray plugin

-The end-user X-Ray plugin is enabled by default on CloudLinux Solo.
+The end-user X-Ray plugin is enabled by default on CloudLinux OS Solo.

 ![](/images/solo_XRayEndUserPluginUIIcon.png)